There’s an ever-growing labyrinth of dos and don’ts in the private rented sector.

 1. Find out if you need a landlord licence

-Before you look for prospective renters, check with your local council to see if you need a landlord licence to earn rental income from your property.
+Before you look for prospective renters, check with your local council to see if you need a landlord licence.

 Legislation introduced in 2006 means some areas have implemented licensing to clamp down on rogue landlords.